-Regardless of whether you’ve been waxing for a while or are just starting out in your career, there has probably been a time when a client has walked in for a full Brazilian wax, and your first thought was, “I wish they knew basic Brazilian wax etiquette.”
+Regardless of whether you’ve been waxing for a while or are just starting out in your career, there has probably been a time when a client has walked in for a full Brazilian wax who clearly was not well-versed in Brazilian wax etiquette.

 Table of Contents

 For us, the professionals, it’s all just about doing the same bikini wax or Brazilian wax, but our clients tend to have a lot more questions since they’re not as familiar with the process.

 Let’s be real, clients will also have questions they’re afraid or embarrassed to ask before and after their Brazilian waxes.
 Anticipating their needs or questions can make all of the difference in making them more comfortable (especially first-timers!), and in having a smooth process overall for both of you.